SomeOddCodeGuy/WilmerAI/Docs/User_Documentation_For_AI/2_Features_Reference.md

 ## Nested Workflows (Parent/Child)

 The `CustomWorkflow` node executes another workflow file as a child.
-Child workflows run in isolated context -- they cannot access parent `{agent#Output}` variables.
+Child workflows run in isolated context;
+they cannot access parent `{agent#Output}` variables.
 Data must be passed explicitly via `scoped_variables`, which the child receives as `{agent1Input}`, `{agent2Input}`, etc.